JyothiKoushikP/Fetch_SRE_TakeHome/README.md

 ● I have assumed that whoever runs this code has minimal knowledge of the programming language I have used.
-Docker Containers is the primary approach used so that anyone can just install Docker, download the code and run it by building the image.
+Docker Containers is the primary approach used so that anyone can just install Docker, download the code, and run it by building the image.

 ● I have assumed that none of the requests are dependent on other preceding requests and all are completely independent.